 - control high blood pressure or high blood cholesterol levels

-- exercise moderately and regularly, especially healthy heart exercise (always consult a health professional before commencing a new exercise regime)
+- exercise moderately and regularly, especially heart disease-appropriate exercise (always consult a health professional before starting a new exercise programme)

 - maintain a healthy weight